 The results of a facelift should reveal minimal visible scars.
 Any marks from the incision sites will be covered by the hair or by the natural creases of the skin, as this is why the sites are selected prior to surgery.
 The results from a facelift should be gradually visible once the swelling and bruising subsides, but the full results can be seen successfully after six months.

-If you would like to find out more about a facelift and what it can do for you, you can arrange a consultation with Dr Terrence Scamp today by contacting our Brisbane or Gold Coast clinics.
+If you would like to find out more about a facelift and what it can do for you, you can arrange a consultation with Dr Terrence Scamp today by contacting our Gold Coast clinic.

 The results of a successful facelift will reveal a rejuvenated and refreshed appearance that is free from signs of ageing.
 The face will appear more youthful with wrinkles and skin folds diminished, as well as sagging skin removed, for a smooth, bright and natural complexion.